 As the name indicates, alignment in a way means being on one line, and in essence, a line has a starting point (without getting too philosophical about it).
 If we translate this to a business, the starting point should be the overarching goal you're striving to achieve as a Company.
 The reason you exist as a Company.
 In many cases, this starting point is your mission and vision.
 It's your north star.

-Of course achieving your mission and vision is a never-ending process that requires strategic planing that will get you closer to your longer term ambitions.
+Of course achieving your mission and vision is a never-ending process that requires strategic planning that will get you closer to your longer term ambitions.
 Strategy is not a concept that is always easy to understand, so translating it into Strategic OKRs will make it more specific and most importantly, easier to track.
-Visualizing progress on your strategy will keep you and everyone else accountable (and focussing on the right things).
+Visualizing progress on your strategy will keep you and everyone else accountable (and focusing on the right things).

 Once you've defined this, simply add it to Perdoo by first creating a timeframe that represents when you want to achieve this by.
 If you're adding the Mission & Vision and Strategic OKRs, create a timeframe for each.